hoffmangroup/acidbio/README.md

 ## Quickstart

 To test your own software, set up the `config.yaml` file and run the test harness as described below.
+Conda is not required for testing your own software.

 ### `config.yaml`

 The `config.yaml` file is required to run the test harness.
 The configuration file must be placed in the `bed` directory.

+The configuration file used to test the 80 packages is provided in this repository as a template.

 The test harness configuration contains three sections:

 **`file-locations`**